AAFC-Bioinfo-AAC/template-repository/README.md

 ## References

-*Provide references to key resources (publications, tools, software) used via a REFERENCES.md file.*
+*Required section: Provide references to key resources (publications, tools, software) used via a REFERENCES.md file.*

 For a list of key resources used here, see [REFERENCES.md](REFERENCES.md) file.